…questions about Ordering Music

 Where did the name Seafarer Press come from?
 Why isn’t the publishing company just named after the composer?

 When brainstorming a name for my publishing company I quickly discovered that all of my names and extended family names — Elizabeth, Alexander, Harper, Collins, Adams — happened to be names of established publishing companies.
-The seed of “Seafarer Press” comes from the composer’s initials: S.E.A.
+The seed of “Seafarer Press” originally came from my full legal name: (Sarah) Elizabeth Alexander.

-But beyond this “initial” reason, there are many auspicious aspects to the name Seafarer Press.
-For starters, the expressions “setting out to sea,” and “being lost at sea,” pretty much sum up my experience of starting a business.
+Beyond this “initial” reason, there are many auspicious aspects to the name Seafarer Press.
+For starters, “setting out to sea,” and “being lost at sea” pretty much sum up my experience of starting a business.
 In addition, “fare” means “to go or travel” (as in “Fare thee well”), and publishing my music has certainly been a journey!

 So there.
 I have heaps ’n heaps o’ helpers.

 Although composer Elizabeth Alexander (b.
 1962, Chester, SC) writes the lyrics to many of her songs, she is not the same Elizabeth Alexander (b.
 1962, Harlem, NY) who wrote the poem for Barack Obama’s first inauguration and now heads up the Mellon Foundation.
-But never fear; you’ll find her here!
+But never fear; you’ll find the poet here!
 Elizabeth Alexander the Famous Poet.

 Okay, this is not a commonly asked question.
 In fact, no one asks it.
 However, it is such a funny answer that I couldn’t resist slipping it in!

-Of course, performers and correspondents misspell the titles of my pieces from time to time — in delightful ways.
+Of course, performers and correspondents misspell the titles of my pieces — in delightful ways.
 The most common typo by far is When the Song of the Angles is Stilled, and I have had many queries over the years for pieces like If You Can Walk You Can Sing, If You Can Talk You Can Dance, and even If You Can Walk You Can Walk.

 But wait, it gets way better than that!
 Here are my all-time favorites: